sheikhabbasit/sheikhabbasit/README.md

 - 👋 Hi, I’m @sheikhabbasit
 -    I’m a Front-End Developer.
-- 📝 I am trying to master ReactJs.
+- 👨‍💻 I am working as a Junior Software Engineer at Nickelfox Technologies.
-- 👨‍💻 I am working as a ReactJs developer.
+- 👍 I am capable of working on ReactJs, NextJs and React Native.
 - 💌 You can reach me on sheikh.abdul.basit95@gmail.com